Roasted mushrooms are so easy to make but boast a complex flavor, enhanced by tangy balsamic vinegar and fragrant thyme.

 Back to these mushrooms!
 I’ll run you through the recipe and get you started with lots of extra helpful tips.

-As always, you’ll find the printable recipe card with complete directions and nutrition information near the end of the post.
+As always, you’ll find the printable recipe card with complete instructions, measurements, and nutrition information near the end of the post.

 What You’ll Need